implicitly-awesome/exop_plug/README.md

 # ExopPlug

-This library provides a convenient way to validate incoming parameters of your Phoenix application's controllers by providing you small but useful DSL which makes as little magic behind the scenes as possible leaves you all the control under HTTP request.
+This library provides a convenient way to validate incoming parameters of your Phoenix application's controllers by offering you small but useful DSL which makes as little magic behind the scenes as possible leaves you all the control under HTTP request.